amdavidson/archivist/readme.md

 - IMAP servers

 ### Service Notes

-#### Github
-The Archivist only supports backups of a users public repositories and gists at this time.
-See [#2](https://github.com/amdavidson/archivist/issues/2).

 #### IMAP Servers
 The Archivist is currently tested against Fastmail, other IMAP servers may present issues.
 Report an issue with any problesm you see.